Juliet-Simpson/Find-A-Bible-Quote/README.md

 * Requirement of secondary confirmation of deletion of a quote or comment before it is actually deleted.

 * Validation of inputs:
+    * Whitespace only will not be accepted
-    * Whitespace will not be accepted
+    * Whitespace will not be accepted at all in usernames and passwords.
+    * Only alphanumeric characters may be used for usernames.
-    * Correct formats for quote book, chapter and verses.
+    * Correct formats for quote book, chapter and verses will be required.

-* Flash messages giving user feedback for their actions.
+* Flash messages giving users feedback for their actions.

 ### Left to implement